-Sabrina L. Atkins is a litigation associate practicing in the areas of appellate law, insurance coverage, commercial litigation, financial services litigation and insurance defense.
+Sabrina L. Atkins is a litigation associate practicing in the areas of appellate law, insurance coverage, commercial litigation, financial services litigation and sexual assault litigation.
 Sabrina’s practice is built from her years of experience defending bad faith claims arising out of third-party administrator services.

 By staying at the forefront of developing case law, Sabrina eases the burdens that may face her clients, keeping them informed and up-to-date on any potential claims that may arise.